Wakeboard Ropes & Handles Explained

 Weight and Materials

-Wakeboard Handles come in a variety of grips and materials.
-Handle grips range from EVA to chamois and are usually stamped or stitched with a texture to increase the grippy properties.
+Wakeboard handles come in a variety of grips and materials.
+Handle grips range from EVA to chamois and are usually stamped or stitched with a texture to increase their grippy properties.
 Wakeboard handles are typically constructed out of aluminum, but some are made out of carbon fiber.

 Women and kids who have smaller hands will want a handle with a smaller diameter that they can grip more easily.
 Men and those with big hands are going to want a handle with a larger diameter.
 When it comes to wakeboard handle diameter, whatever feels the most comfortable is always the best way to go.

 "T" and "V" handles are attached to your main handle.
 They allow you to pre-wrap the handle behind your back to avoid passing the handle during a trick.
 "T" and "V" handles are often utilized to allow riders to grab their boards all the way through spins and rotations.